 What is cholesterol?

-Cholesterol is a fatty substance carried around the body by proteins.
+Cholesterol is carried around the body through our bloodstream by proteins (the building blocks of our cells).
 When cholesterol and proteins are combined, they are called lipoproteins.
-There are two main types of lipoproteins:

 What causes high cholesterol?